tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 ### 7.3.
 But How Does It Work?

-**But we need to know how our promise-deferred functionality gets back into JavaScript to be run.**
+**We need to know how our promise-deferred functionality gets back into JavaScript to be run.**

 - When does the deferred function in the `onFulfilled` array attached to the promise object get pushed onto the call stack?
 - We know that it is triggered to run automatically, but what are the rules?